error311/FileRise/README.md

   - **Extract Zip:** When one or more ZIP files are selected, users can extract the archive(s) directly into the current folder.
   - **Drag & Drop (File Movement):** Easily move files by selecting them from the file list and dragging them onto your desired folder in the folder tree or breadcrumb.
 When you drop the files onto a folder, the system automatically moves them, updating your file organization in one seamless action.
   - **Enhanced Context Menu & Keyboard Shortcuts:**
     - **Right-Click Context Menu:**
       - A custom context menu appears on right-clicking within the file list.
       - For multiple selections, options include Delete Selected, Copy Selected, Move Selected, Download Zip, and (if applicable) Extract Zip.
-      - When exactly one file is selected, additional options (Preview, Edit [if editable], and Rename) are available.
+      - When exactly one file is selected, additional options (Preview, Edit [if editable], Rename, and Tag File) are available.
     - **Keyboard Shortcut for Deletion:**
       - A global keydown listener detects Delete/Backspace key presses (when no input is focused) to trigger the delete operation.

+- **File Tagging and Global Tag Management:**
+  - **Context Menu Tagging:**
+    - Single-file tagging: “Tag File” option in the right-click menu opens a modal to add a tag (with name and color) to the file.
+    - Multi-file tagging: When multiple files are selected, a “Tag Selected” option opens a multi‑file tagging modal to apply the same tag to all selected files.
+  - **Tagging Modals & Custom Dropdown:**
+    - Dedicated modals provide an interface for adding and updating tags.
+    - A custom dropdown in each modal displays available global tags with a colored preview and a remove icon.
+  - **Global Tag Store:**
+    - Tags are stored globally (persisted in a JSON file) for reuse across files and sessions.
+    - New tags added to any file are automatically added to the global store.
+    - Users can remove a global tag directly from the dropdown, which removes it from the available tag list for all files.
+  - **Unified Search Filtering:**
+    - The single search box now filters files based on both file names and tag names (case‑insensitive).

 - **Folder Management:**
   - Organize files into folders and subfolders with the ability to create, rename, and delete folders.
-  - A dynamic folder tree in the UI allows users to navigate directories easily, and any changes are immediately reflected in real time.
+  - A dynamic folder tree in the UI allows users to navigate directories easily, with real-time updates.
-  - **Per-Folder Metadata Storage:** Each folder has its own metadata JSON file (e.g., `root_metadata.json`, `FolderName_metadata.json`), and operations (copy/move/rename) update these metadata files accordingly.
+  - **Per-Folder Metadata Storage:** Each folder has its own metadata JSON file (e.g., `root_metadata.json`, `FolderName_metadata.json`), updated with operations like copy/move/rename.
-  - **Intuitive Breadcrumb Navigation:** Clickable breadcrumbs enable users to quickly jump to any parent folder, streamlining navigation across subfolders.
-Supports drag & drop to move files.
+  - **Intuitive Breadcrumb Navigation:** Clickable breadcrumbs enable users to quickly jump to any parent folder; supports drag & drop for moving files.
   - **Folder Manager Context Menu:**
-    - Right-clicking on a folder (in the folder tree or breadcrumb) brings up a custom context menu with options for creating, renaming, and deleting folders.
+    - Right-clicking on a folder brings up a custom context menu with options for creating, renaming, and deleting folders.
   - **Keyboard Shortcut for Folder Deletion:**
-    - A global key listener (Delete/Backspace) is provided to trigger folder deletion (with safeguards to prevent deleting the root folder).
+    - A global key listener (Delete/Backspace) triggers folder deletion with safeguards to prevent deletion of the root folder.

 - **Sorting & Pagination:**
-  - The file list can be sorted by name, modified date, upload date, file size, or uploader.
+  - Files can be sorted by name, modified date, upload date, file size, or uploader.
-  - Pagination controls let users navigate through files with selectable page sizes (10, 20, 50, or 100 items per page) and “Prev”/“Next” navigation buttons.
+  - Pagination controls let users navigate through files with selectable page sizes (10, 20, 50, or 100 items per page) and “Prev”/“Next” buttons.

 - **Share Link Functionality:**
-  - Generate shareable links for files with configurable expiration times (e.g., 30, 60, 120, 180, 240 minutes, and a 1-day option) and optional password protection.
+  - Generate shareable links for files with configurable expiration times (e.g., 30, 60, 120, 180, 240 minutes, and 1 day) and optional password protection.
-  - Share links are stored in a JSON file with details including the folder, file, expiration timestamp, and hashed password.
+  - Share links are stored in a JSON file with details including folder, file, expiration timestamp, and hashed password.
-  - The share endpoint (`share.php`) validates tokens, expiration, and password before serving files (or forcing downloads).
+  - The share endpoint validates tokens, expiration, and password before serving files (or forcing downloads).
   - The share URL is configurable via environment variables or auto-detected from the server.

 - **User Authentication & Management:**